 Get your shopping on

 If you’re looking for more bohemian boutiques, exit the Hauptstrasse by turning left at the Starbucks closest to the University Square (Uniplatz).
 You’ll then reach the Untere Strasse where it’s easy to find quirky specialty shops, bakeries and cafés.
-At night, this quaint street comes alive, because of its numerous pubs and bars.
+At night, this quaint street comes alive, thanks to its numerous pubs and bars.

 Rest, then fest

-Three times each summer, the Heidelberg Castle ruins are lit with flares to commemorate the French sacking of the city in 1689.
+Three times each year, the Heidelberg Castle ruins are lit with flares to commemorate the French sacking of the city in 1689.
 Afterwards, fireworks erupt over the Old Town, making the castle illuminations a popular time to visit.

 If you prefer beer and tunes over fireworks, hit up the city during the Heidelberger Herbstfest, when the Hauptstrasse is filled with live music performances, beer stands, fest food and an antique flea market.

 The Christmas Market closes out the year with people mingling over Glühwein (hot, spicy red wine), shopping for Christmas gifts, and ice-skating.
 Check out Visit Heidelberg for more fest details.

 You can hop aboard any of the tourist boats docked on the southern banks of the Neckar.
 One of these sightseeing boats, the Solarschiff, has a glass top.
 It’s powered by the sun and offers 50-minute trips upriver.
 From March to October, you’ll find it docked near the Old Bridge (Alte Brücke).

 A few blocks away at Synagogue Square, a simple white marble border shows where the Heidelberg Synagogue once stood.
 In 1938, it was torched on Kristallnacht (the Night of Broken Glass) when Jewish homes and businesses were targeted across Germany.
 You can find the square on the corner where Grosse Mantelgasse and Lauerstrasse meet.

 Do time behind bars

 There’s not much to see inside, but the silhouette renditions of jailed students as well as the poetry and protests left on the walls by jailed fraternity members are amusing.
 The prison is easy to access from the Altstadt.
 If you’re on the Hauptstrasse heading towards the castle, take a right on Augustinergasse.
-You’ll know you’ve found the prison when you see the sign featuring a golden-winged angel with a bare bum, inspired by artwork inside the prison.
+You’ll know you’ve found the prison when you see the sign featuring a golden-winged angel with a bare bum.
+It was inspired by student artwork inside the prison.